-Short pimple or pips is a special category of table tennis rubber.
+Short pimples or pips are a special category of table tennis rubber.
 In this type of rubber, the pimples are facing outward which is just the opposite of the common inverted/ smooth rubber.
 Short pips rubbers are not like long pimples where a very distinctive skill is required.
 Rather in short pimples, you will get the feel/ touch of inverted rubbers.
 So, it is the most preferred option for transmission from an inverted rubber to pimple rubber.
 But why do you need it?
 Sport pimple rubbers help you play attacking shots regardless of incoming spin.
-It is easy to hit, block, and return of serve.
+It is easy to hit, block, and return a serve.
 This rubber is very helpful for those players who are not good enough at playing topspin shots.
-If you are interested, here are my 6 best short pimple rubbers that you can try to adopt the new style/ techniques.
+If you are interested, here are my 8 best short pimple rubbers that you can try to adopt the new style/ techniques.

-1. Yasaka Rakza PO
+- Yasaka Rakza PO

-2. Nittaku Moristo SP
+- Nittaku Moristo SP

-3. Dr. Neubauer Killer
+- Dr. Neubauer Killer

-4. TSP Spectol
+- TSP Spectol

-5. Victas VO>102
+- Victas VO>102

-6. JOOLA Express Ultra
+- JOOLA Express Ultra

 Though short pimple rubber has a close characteristic to the inverted rubber i.e. higher speed and control with a reduced amount of spin, it is not recommended for entry-level players.